taskflow/taskflow/doc/cookbook/parallel_for.md

 14:   tf.wait_for_all();
 ```

-The above code generate the following task dependency graph.
+The above code generates the following task dependency graph.
-The label 0x56\* represents an internal node to execute the callable.
+The label 0x56\* represents an internal task node to execute the callable object.
 By default, Cpp-Taskflow evenly partitions and distributes the workload
 to all threads.
 In our example of eight tasks and four workers, each internal node is responsible for two items.